LiorBuch/MutexLogger/README.md

 Mutex Logger
 ======

-A logger crate that wraped with mutex guard to allow logging from multithreading.
+A logger crate that uses mutex guards to allow logging in multithreading to prevent data racing.

 ## Example